 By the mid-1980s, gang violence had become a serious problem for American society.
-With the emergence of the relatively cheap and highly addictive crack cocaine, street gangs were able to turn a tidy profit and become real players in the world of organised crime, leading to the kind of all-out warfare that had middle class white America running for the hills.
-By 1980, rival gangs the Crips and the Bloods had grown to have an estimated 15,000 members, the bulk of them kids aged between 14 and 24.
+With the emergence of the relatively cheap and highly addictive crack cocaine, street gangs were able to turn a tidy profit and become real players in the world of organised crime, leading to the kind of all-out warfare that had middle class white America running for the hills during the nation’s deeply immoral prison construction boom.
+By 1980, rival gangs the Crips and the Bloods had grown to have an estimated 15,000 members, the bulk of whom kids aged between 14 and 24.
 Forced to defend their suburban territories, drive-by shootings became commonplace as peewee violence poured out into the inner-cities.

-In 1982, director Mark L. Lester tackled the issue in Class of 1984, a no-nonsense revenge flick in the Charles Bronson vein, one that saw Republican America go eye-for-an-eye, thriving on the very violence it was supposed to be condemning.
-The movie proved somewhat accurate by introducing metal detectors and security guards to its fictional high school, something that would become a reality less than a decade later in a society that had long-since suckled at the teat of media-spun hysteria following a rise in classroom violence, a subject that would even make its way into the spoof-happy realms of Naked Gun series.
+In 1982, director Mark L. Lester tackled the issue in Class of 1984, a no-nonsense revenge flick in the Charles Bronson vein, one that saw Republican America go eye-for-an-eye with the next generation of insubordinate youth, thriving on the very violence it was supposed to be condemning.
+The movie proved somewhat accurate by introducing metal detectors and security guards to its fictional high school, something that would become a reality less than a decade later in a society that had long-since suckled at the teat of media-spun hysteria following a rise in classroom violence, a subject that would even make its way into the spoof-happy realms of the Naked Gun series, but events were about to get a whole lot sillier.

-Taking over writing duties from cult horror director Tom Holland, it was around that time that Lester returned to the socio-political fray with loose sci-fi sequel Class of 1999.
-This was an era when gangster rap emerged from the suburban battlegrounds, speaking out, rather vociferously, against corrupt authorities and institutional prejudice, making a statement against systemic racism that inevitably led to more.
+Taking over writing duties from cult horror director Tom Holland, it was around that time that Lester returned to the sociopolitical fray with loose sci-fi sequel Class of 1999, a title which skipped around the overbearing numbered sequel like a quasi-malevolent android set to Doolally.
+This was an era when gangster rap had emerged from the suburban battlegrounds, speaking out, rather vociferously, against corrupt authorities and institutional prejudice, making a statement against systemic racism that inevitably led to more.
 At its core, Class of 1999 is a dystopian allegory denouncing such behaviour.
 It’s also utter garbage.

 One youngster looking to turn his life around is former gang leader Cody Culp (Gregg).
-After a stint in the slammer he disappoints his younger siblings by refusing to get high on designer drug Edge ― a characteristic that the majority of the cast are severely lacking ― and after informing the rest of the Black Hearts that he is through with the thug life, he is ostracised on both sides and treading a precarious line.
-Struggling with his newfound solitude, loner Cody soon finds solace in Christie (Lind), who is so out of place in this juvenile war zone you wonder why her parents sent her there to begin with, particularly since her father is the headteacher.
-When she’s almost raped and students begin dropping like flies, her dad at least shows some concern, but he’s more than happy to send her back to the classroom almost immediately.
+After a stint in the slammer Cody disappoints his younger siblings by refusing to get high on designer drug Edge ― a characteristic that the majority of the cast are severely lacking in ― and after informing the rest of the Black Hearts that he is through with the thug life, he is ostracised on both sides and treading a precarious line.
+Struggling with his newfound solitude, loner Cody soon finds solace in Christie (Lind), an American as apple pie beauty so out of place in Class of 1999‘s juvenile war zone you wonder why her parents sent her there to begin with, particularly since her father is the headteacher.
+When she’s almost raped and students begin dropping like flies, her dad at least shows a modicum of concern, but he’s more than happy to send her back to the classroom almost immediately.
 Perhaps he had some urgent admin to attend to.

-Meanwhile, serpent-eyed scaremonger Dr. Forrest (Stacey Keach) has his own ideas about how to influence the scourge of the playground, convincing the school’s head, Dr. Miles Langford (Malcolm McDowell), to install military cyborgs in the classroom, and he agrees.
+Meanwhile, serpent-eyed scaremonger Dr. Forrest (Stacey Keach in effortlessly treacherous form) has his own ideas about how to influence the scourge of the playground, convincing the school’s head, Dr. Miles Langford (Malcolm McDowell), to install military cyborgs in the classroom (I’m sure the run-down public school system will prove a goldmine for the corporation’s high-cost, high-risk business model, particularly with all the potential lawsuits such a strategy will inevitably trigger).
 Operating on a whopping one terabyte per unit, these machines are indistinguishable from your average human being, neither acting nor behaving like machines ― and to the movie’s detriment.
 With The Terminator, James Cameron nailed the concept by casting a wooden Arnold Schwarzenegger and creating a monster that was free from prejudice and relentless in the pursuit of its goal.
 These machines actually take pleasure in their work, a fact that makes them a) less terrifying and b) less effective as servants.
 The key to a successful army is to dehumanise its soldiers, not spend billions creating autonomous machines full of pesky emotions, a fact that multibillion-dollar conglomerate Mega-tech singularly fails to understand.

-It certainly helps that former Hollywood player Lester is able to recruit the kind of secondary cast that was once considered royalty.
+It certainly helps that former Hollywood player Lester was able to recruit the kind of secondary cast that was once considered royalty.
 This alone is enough to elevate the movie’s entertainment value, a past-their-peak combination of A Clockwork Orange‘s McDowell and perennial bad guy Keach providing Class of 1999 with some much needed acting clout, despite the fact that they have very little to work with and are clearly phoning-in their performances from a very long distance.
-In a move that foreshadows Tarantino’s modus for returning former stars to past glories, we also get blaxploitation bad ass Pam Grier as a flame-wielding android daubed in the kind of second-rate practical effects that will leave you giddy with disbelief, though unlike her memorable turn in slick gangster thriller Jackie Brown, she’s clearly in it for the pay cheque.
-Good luck to her, I say.
+In a move that foreshadows Tarantino’s modus for returning former stars to past glories (for financial reasons of course), we also get blaxploitation bad ass Pam Grier as a flame-wielding android daubed in the kind of second-rate practical effects that will leave you giddy with disbelief, though unlike her memorable turn in slick gangster thriller Jackie Brown, she’s clearly in it for the pay cheque.